What Are The Different Types of Cryptocurrency and Tokens?

-One way for a crypto trading platform, exchange, to differentiate itself from its competitors is the variety of currency pairs and trading types.
-These are such as OTC, margin trading or futures trading, and, indeed, native exchange tokens.
+One way for a crypto trading platform to differentiate itself from its competitors is the variety of currency pairs and trading types, such as OTC, margin trading or futures trading, and, indeed, native exchange tokens.

 These tokens are value-adding because users can use them to pay fees, buy and sell other cryptocurrencies or power certain operations such as community voting for new coin listings.

-Arguably, the best known and most liquid of all exchange tokens is the BNB native token for the Binance exchange.
-Still, there are, of course, also other exchange tokens, such as Huobi Token (HT), KuCoin Shares (KCS), Bibox Token (Bix), etc.
+Arguably, the best known and most liquid of all exchange tokens is the BNB token for the Binance exchange.
+Still, there are, of course, also other exchange tokens, such as Huobi Token (HT), KuCoin Shares (KCS), Bibox Token (BIX), etc.

 Believe it or not, the crypto niche is still centralized.
 Take Binance for an example; it still belongs to a group of people that contradicts Satoshi’s vision.